Basssiiie/Cultures-Revenge-of-the-Rain-God-Translation/README.md

 English Translation Pack
 </h1>

-This is an English community translation pack for Revenge of the Rain Gods, a mission pack released for the first original Cultures game on a seperate CD and as part of the **Cultures: Gold Edition**.
+This is an English community translation pack for Revenge of the Rain Gods, a mission pack released for the first original Cultures game on a separate CD and as part of the **Cultures: Gold Edition**.
 Both these games have only been released officially in German.
 To share its wonderful campaign and new missions with the rest of the world, this English translation pack was created.

 **This pack is currently a work in progress.**